devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/components/logging.md

 1. records Tier-0 signals to the recorder (if one is present)
 2. emits a log entry to each configured log sink

-This makes logging usable in *live* runs even when you are not recording a Tier-0 trace.
+This keeps logging usable in *live* runs even when a Tier-0 trace is not recorded.

 ### Example: attach a CSV log sink